manasavallabhajyosyula/fraud-transaction-detection/README.md

 5. Precision
 6. Recall
 7. F1 score
+Since the data is unbalanced AUPRC curves are also used to detect the accuracy.
 # Random forest tree visualisation
 Finally a Randomforesttree with the data has been displayed for the understanding purpose.